 ISLa constraints are built from a signature of grammar, predicate, and variable symbols.
-We first formally define CFGs, following [14, Chapter 5]; afterward, we introduce ISLa signatures.
+We first formally define CFGs, following [15, Chapter 5]; afterward, we introduce ISLa signatures.

 Definition 3.1 (Context-Free Grammar).
-A Context-Free Grammar (CFG) is a tuple G = (N, T, P, S) of (1) a set of nonterminal symbols N, (2) a set of terminal symbols T disjoint from N, where the special terminal symbol $\epsilon \in T$ represents the empty string, (3) a set of productions P mapping nonterminal symbols $n \in N$ an (expansion) alternative.
+A Context-Free Grammar (CFG) is a tuple G = (N, T, P, S) of (1) a set of nonterminal symbols N, (2) a set of terminal symbols T disjoint from N, (3) a set of productions P mapping nonterminals $n \in N$ to an (expansion) alternative.
 An alternative is a string of terminal or nonterminal symbols.
-Formally, $P \subseteq N \times (N \cup T)^k$ for some number k > 0; and (4) a designated start symbol $S \in N$.
+Formally, $P \subseteq N \times (N \cup T)^$ ; and (4) a designated start symbol $S \in N$ .

-By convention, we surround nonterminal symbols with angular brackets (e.g., $\langle start \rangle$).
-Signatures contain a special nonterminal symbol int for numeric variables representing derivation trees whose string representations correspond to a natural number.
+By convention, we surround nonterminal symbols with angular brackets (e.g., (start)).
+Signatures contain a special nonterminal symbol "int" for numeric variables representing derivation trees whose string representations correspond to a natural number.